tachoknight/arduino-snakey/README.md

  In case you happened to make one of these before RadioShack went to the great bit bucket in the sky, here's another project you can run on your Arduino for fun.

+ There's a [video on YouTube](https://youtu.be/hYTm8Bw1imo) that shows this project in motion.